imengyu/vue-scroll-rect/docs/en/guide/useage.md

 </script>
 ```

-Set the `scrollBarBackgroundClickable` property to `true` nd the scrollbar background clicking area can also trigger scrolling.
+Set the `scrollBarBackgroundClickable` property to `true` and the scrollbar background clicking area can also trigger scrolling.

 ```vue preview
 <template>